aleshaleksey/fansys23/weapons.md

 Any entity whose body fits a suit of armour can wear the armour.
 As such it will get the normal benefit to the hit threshold.

 - When an entity dons or doffs an armour it is not proficient with, it takes twice as long to don and doff the armour as normal.
-- While an entity is wearing an armour it is not proficient with it takes a -5 penalty to all [DEX] and [STR] based rolls it makes.
+- While an entity is wearing an armour it is not proficient with it takes a -5 penalty to all [DEX] and [STR] based rolls it makes, in addition to any other penalties normally associated with the armour.

 Armour and its properties are further discussed in the "Weapons and Armour Section".